 PHS-1: Fire Suppression Aircraft Access: Due to first responder safety concerns, fire suppression aircraft are not anticipated to operate within or in close proximity to the Project footprint.
 However, in the event of a major wildfire occurring in an area where fire suppression aircraft may need access near the Project, whether related to the Project or resulting from another cause, the Certificate Holder shall shut down turbines temporarily.

 Rationale: This mitigation measure will allow access for fire suppression aircraft carrying water and fire suppression chemicals, as needed.

+PHS-2 Firefighting Aircraft Standoff Buffers: No wind turbines shall be sited within 0.25 miles of the maximum perimeter of one or more historic wildfires that have been recorded between January 1, 2000 and the start of construction.

+Rationale: The Washington Department of Natural Resources (DNR) has stated that any firefighting aircraft in service with their agency would observe a minimum of a 0.25-mile standoff buffer from wind turbines during aircraft operation.
+This mitigation measure ensures that DNR firefighting aircraft can safely and effectively be deployed to areas of higher wildfire likelihood within and adjacent to the Project Lease Boundary to assist in firefighting when needed.

 Transportation (TR) Mitigation